How To Join Hospital Plans

 Consider your finances

-Firstly, when looking at a hospital plan, you need to consider if you will be able to fund day-to-day out-of-hospital medical expenses yourself.
+Firstly, when looking at a hospital plan, consider if you could fund day-to-day out-of-hospital medical expenses yourself.

 Hospital plans like those offered by Discovery Health do cover 26 chronic conditions, which is required by South African law and your scheme will insist that you acquire the medication from a designated provider.
 If you choose to get the medication from another provider you are liable for co-payments.

 You will need to consider your medical needs when looking at how to join hospital plans.
-If you are older or have ongoing medical concerns then you may be better off choosing a plan that covers out-of-hospital expenses.
+If you are older or have ongoing medical concerns then it’s better to choose a plan that covers out-of-hospital expenses.

 Families medical history